 1. All officers are required to select one traffic court date and one criminal court date per month for court attendance under normal circumstances.
 Every effort should be made to avoid multiple court dates that require overtime during any given month.

-2. The clerk of the court or Commonwealth’s Attorney must enter the officer’s end time and sign the overtime sheet.
+2. The representative of the court (Clerk or Commonwealth’s Attorney) must enter the officer’s end time and sign the overtime sheet.
 Unsigned overtime sheets will not be processed.

-3. The slips must be submitted to the shift supervisor within 24 hours of the completion of the officer’s court appearance.
+4. The overtime sheets must be submitted to the shift supervisor within 24 hours of the completion of the officer’s court appearance.

 Secondary Employment Procedures